Strikers 1945 Plus: Synopsis

 It is winter of 1945 and the Strikers have successfully eliminated C.A.N.Y.'s forces.
 The fierce fight was considered a militarist coup d'état disapproving the acceptance of the Potsdam Declaration.
 The threat posed by C.A.N.Y. enshrouded the world in the shadow of war.
 Meanwhile, data on C.A.N.Y.'s new weapons, tightly sealed by the US Department of Defense was leaked by a new organization, codenamed "F.G.R.", threatening to drag the world into the chaos of war once again with it.
 Upon learning of the situation, the Strikers, who had been appointed as a new weapons development experimental unit, were convened once again as protectors of the world.

 Release

 Strikers 1945 Plus was first released by SNK for the Neo Geo MVS board on December 24, 1999.
 A PlayStation Portable port titled Strikers 1945 Plus Portable was released in China in February 2009 and was later released by PM Studios as a downloadable title on July 30, 2009 in North America, while a physical version was published in Japan.
 In December 2009, an iOS version was also released by WindySoft.
-It has since received a re-release by Hamster Corporation in recent years on digital distribution platforms such as the Nintendo eShop, PlayStation Network and Xbox Live.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch and Windows.